vlad17/runlmc/README.md

 | `./arxiv-tar.sh`       | Create an arxiv-friendly tarball of the paper sources |
 | `python setup.py install`       | Install minimal requirements for GPy |

 To build the paper, the packages `epstool` and `epstopdf` are required.
-Developers should also have `sphinx sphinx_rtd_theme matplotlib GPy codecov pylint` installed.
+Developers should also have `sphinx sphinx_rtd_theme matplotlib GPy codecov pylint parameterized` installed.

 ### Roadmap

-0. migrate into main repo (and, in turn, clean up both stylistically and in terms of hackiness of code) `stadard_tester.py` in `benchmarks/benchlib`
+0. un-hackify benchlib a bit.
+   - run_kerenel_benchmark : break down, call from _main
+   - all functions filter_list .. nlpd in standard_tester.py
+   - validation tests (shell based) for benchmarks, add to travis.
-0. TODO(cleanup) - apprx to approx everywhere, kerns to kernels
+0. TODO(cleanup) - apprx to approx everywhere, kerns to kernels, git grep TODO
 0. Allow extrapolation in util.interpolation.py
 0. TODO(test) - document everything that's missing documentation along the way.
 0. test `LMC._raw_predict` unit testing, by using K_SKI() and anlogous math